anchor/fleet-magento-docs/docs/tutorial/production-environment.md

-Rolling out your new release into production is as simple as loading the release into the production environment and activating it.
+Releasing code to production is as simple as loading the pre-built release into the environment and subsequently activating it.

 ## Rollout Changes

+Load and activate your release.

 ```bash
 $ fleet env prod load 8ef9d2f